 Great news: You don’t have to!

-Ashland Health is here for you – we take care of the entire process of getting your insurance covered breast pump.
-Think of us as a concierge service. 🙂 The process at Ashland Health is simple, fast, and streamlined.
+Ashland Health is here for you – they take care of the entire process of getting your insurance covered breast pump.
+Think of them as a concierge service. 🙂 The process at Ashland Health is simple, fast, and streamlined.
 Here’s how it works:

-- Visit our website at ashlandhealthrx.com and fill out our brief contact form.
+- Visit their website and fill out their brief contact form.

-- We’ll call your insurance and verify your coverage.
+- They’ll call your insurance and verify your coverage.

-- We’ll contact you directly, walk you through your breast pump choices, and ship your pump right to your door, free of charge.
+- They’ll contact you directly, walk you through your breast pump choices, and ship your pump right to your door, free of charge.

 Simple as that!
-Our team is made up of real working moms.
-We know motherhood and pregnancy can be wild and overwhelming at times, so we want to make sure you have the best quality pump and a supportive ear.
+Their team is made up of real working moms.
+They know motherhood and pregnancy can be wild and overwhelming at times, so they want to make sure you have the best quality pump and a supportive ear.

-Now that you have your breast pump, here are the 3 Steps to Breaking Out Your Breast Pump!
+Now that you have your breast pump, here are Caitlin’s 3 Steps to Breaking Out Your Breast Pump!
+Take it away, Caitlin!

 Step 1/Day 1